 - Why does she decide to buy specific styles or types of clothes or jewelry over others?

-- What does getting dressed and putting that outfit mean to her?
+- What does getting dressed and putting on that outfit mean to her?

 - How does it make her feel?

 Then speak to the women in those answers.